barbarer/py4e-int/_sources/conditional/WriteCode.rst

             .. activecode:: cndtnl-wc-leapYeara
                 :optional:

+                3 criteria must be taken into account to identify leap years:

+                - The year is evenly divisible by 4;

+                - If the year can be evenly divided by 100, it is NOT a leap year, unless;

+                - The year is also evenly divisible by 400.
+Then it is a leap year.

+                Write a program that takes a year as a parameter and sets ``leapYear`` equal to ``True`` if the year is a leap year, ``False`` otherwise. (use a few different years to test your work)
+                ~~~~
                 year = 1900 #TEST WITH ANY YEAR
                 # Initializing leapYear to False since most years are not leap years
                 leapYear = False